 1. Compare prices from fast food places

 When it comes to fast food, there are a lot of options to choose from.
 However, not all fast food places are created equal.
 Some are more expensive than others, and some offer better quality than others.
 If you’re looking for cheap and cheerful fast food options, it’s worth taking the time to compare prices between different places.
 For example, you can use an up-to-date McDonald’s price list as a reference when you’re looking at other menus.
 Additionally, it’s worth considering how much food you’ll need before making your decision.
 If you’re only looking for a quick snack, then a small meal from a fast food place might be all you need.
-However, if you’re planning on driving for several hours, then you might want to opt for a larger meal or even two.
+However, if you’re planning on driving for several hours, perhaps with a car rental in Finland, then you might want to opt for a larger meal or even two.

 2. Consider bringing your own food